PeterAttardo/Assertainty/README.md

     "inspectData" {
         val table = // { code for selecting today's data }
         table.assert {
-            min_count(10000) //we expect at least 10,000 new rows per day unique(table.id) //we expect the ids to never collide always(table.email regexp_like "^[a-zA-Z0-9._%-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,4}$") //we expect emails to be valid max_ratio_when(table.status eq lit("failed"), 0.05) // we expect failure rate to not exceed 5% }
+            minCount(10000) //we expect at least 10,000 new rows per day unique(table.id) //we expect the ids to never collide always(table.email regexp_like "^[a-zA-Z0-9._%-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,4}$") //we expect emails to be valid maxRatioWhen(table.status eq lit("failed"), 0.05) // we expect failure rate to not exceed 5% }
     }
 }